SeanKilleen/seankilleen.github.io/_posts/2019-07-07-adding-migrations-to-a-project-with-manual-databases-using-azure-and-sql-server-data-tools.md

 Any change made to the schema involved generating SQL scripts and was inconsistent at best and often a headache, preventing them from going faster.
 The site used an EDMX that was generated from a database a long time ago but wasn't necessarily up to date.

+Additionally, because there were no migrations, nobody could easily create an accurate local version of the DB.
+Sure they could use data tools, but it wasn't guaranteed to be exactly the same since their environments weren't perfectly in sync.

 Migrations weren't an option as/is -- the databases already existed, and none of their models were quite the same (though they were highly compatible), so I would have run into errors when applying to some environment.
 And also, given that this is on a web site that they're running, I didn't want to screw anything up or add risk for them.

 ## The Goal